Girgetto/FindNumbers/README.md

-#Find numbers in a dinamic array
+Find numbers in a dynamic array